Find out how much your property is worth in 30 seconds

 Westpac forecasts June and August hikes, a peak 50bp above 2023 highs.
 If realised, SQM’s Scenario 2 triggers: Melbourne price declines of -4% to -9%.
 Premium suburbs absorb the deepest cuts.

 The auction clearance rate is the most current real-time proxy for market sentiment.
-Melbourne’s fall through 60%, the traditional waterline between buyer and seller markets, is not a one-week blip.
+Melbourne’s fall through 60% is not a one-week blip.
 March averaged 57%, the lowest since January 2025, moving in step with the worsening rate picture.

 The year-on-year comparison is stark: the same week last year, Melbourne was recording 66.8% at the height of the easing cycle.
 That is a near-10 percentage point drop in twelve months.